 I love Elizabeth's categories, and although I've altered the descriptions a bit to be more relevant, I think they're great points.
 I would however, add a fourth category.

 4. Musician Versus Music: Sometimes, even against your best intentions, the repertoire that you're studying, playing in ensemble, or preparing for an audition is too much for your body.
-Last week I talked about how Paganini may have been hypermobile- for some folks, the extensions and left hand demands of the caprices are too intense and not practical.
+I've previously talked about how Paganini may have been hypermobile- for some folks, the extensions and left hand demands of the caprices are too intense and not practical.
 This is true for a lot of contemporary repertoire in general- as our levels of mastery and virtuosity have skyrocketed, so have the demands of our pieces, often bringing near impossible pieces into the forefront of music.
 (For example, some violists find the extensions in the Schnittke concerto to be too extreme.)
 That doesn't mean that those pieces don't deserve study, they just may not be the right piece for you, or for you right now, or for you with your current instrument.
 Another example might be an orchestra or opera company planning to do a Ring Cycle performance, which is a huge undertaking for any instrumentalist.
 The rehearsal schedule alone might be very taxing, let alone the music itself, especially if you have never played them before and are learning the repertoire for the first time.
 Even if you're doing your best to take care of yourself, the repertoire, concert schedule, rehearsal schedule, or audition list might be too much for you, either now or in general.